Review: Protea Hotel, Chipata, Zambia

 Concluding Thoughts

-We had a great time at Grand Cayman Island and the service and hospitality at both the Sunshine Suites and Westin were top notch.
-I’ve never seen two hotels so well coordinated when it came to transporting passengers between the two properties and accommodating each other’s guests at their respective restaurants.
-If there is one other important tip you take from this, BRING MOSQUITO REPELLANT and bathe yourself in it.
-They are relentless and if there any parts of your body that doesn’t have the repellant touching it, they will find it, guaranteed.
+We had a great time at Grand Cayman Island, and the service and hospitality at the Sunshine Suites and Westin were top-notch.
+I’ve never seen two hotels so well coordinated when transporting passengers between the two properties and accommodating each other’s guests at their respective restaurants.
+If there is one other essential tip you take from this, BRING MOSQUITO REPELLANT and bathe yourself in it.
+They are relentless, and if any parts of your body don’t have the repellant touching it, they will find it, guaranteed.
 As always, thanks for reading.

 TakeOffGC